loulouOz/Louis_du_Plessis_Portfolio/README.md

 This dashboard contains a comprehensive overview of the progression of Coronavirus COVID-19 spread.
 Analytics, and forecasting are available for any continent and country.
 The COVID-19 data is updated once a day around 05:00 (UTC) - 3pm in Australia and 7am in France.

+This is a project that I have done in early March 2020:

+Being French living in Australia and having friends and loved ones in France but also all around the world, I was curious about the global spread of COVID-19.

+I was particularly interested in seeing the cumulative number of cases for each country over time, as well as new cases emerging by day.
+So I decided to develop a web-based app/dashboard that gives me all this information in one place.

+I hope you find it informative.

 ![](/images/COVID Analytics.png)
 <br>
 <br>